ablygo/ablygo.github.io/patterns.md

 -- pattern families (and synonyms) are unified, and use some form of grouping to be used.
 'foo ‹bar›, ‹qux x› 'y = y
 ```

+I wonder if view patterns can be replaced by pattern families entirely, though complex pattern families are syntactically defined in terms of view patterns, so I'm not sure how that would work.